mathieu-benoit/istio-gatekeeper-demos/README.md

 ### Shift enforcement left

-But now, what if you want to detect `Constraints` violations earlier in the process, without waiting for an actual deployment into your Kubernetes resources in a cluster?
+But now, what if you want to detect `Constraints` violations earlier in the process, without waiting for an actual deployment into your Kubernetes cluster?

-Let's see how we could shift left this detection!
+Let's see how we could shift left this detection, even from your local machine!
+You have 2 options, you could either with `gator` or `kpt`.

-Let's evaluate the `Constraints` locally against the Kubernetes manifests we have in the current folder:
+With `kpt`:
 ```bash
 kpt fn eval . --image gcr.io/kpt-fn/gatekeeper:v0.2
 ```